chingchenms/llvm/docs/Coroutines.rst

    coloring like optimization on the coroutine frame will result in tighter coroutine frames.

 #.
+Take advantage of the lifetime intrinsics for the data that goes into the
+   coroutine frame.
+Leave lifetime intrinsics as is for the data that stays in allocas.

+#.
 The CoroElide optimization pass relies on coroutine ramp function to be
    inlined.
 It would be beneficial to split the ramp function further to increase the chance that it will get inlined into its caller.